-CISS usually collects Personal Information whenever a person uses or requests a product or service, completes a survey, questionnaire or enrolment form or communicates with IAL.
+CISS usually collects Personal Information whenever a person uses or requests a product or service, completes a survey, questionnaire or enrolment form or communicates with CISS.
 This may happen by email, via our website, via a Customer Relationship Management (CRM) system, via third-party subscription services (i.e. MailChimp, SurveyMonkey) by telephone or fax, in writing, or in person.

-When we collect personal information, we are required by the APPs to take reasonable steps to ensure that the individual is aware of certain details relating to the collection of personal information.
+When we collect Personal Information, we are required by the APPs to take reasonable steps to ensure that the individual is aware of certain details relating to the collection of Personal Information.
 We are required to do this whether we collect the information directly from the individual or indirectly via a third party.

 The privacy notice will generally include information about:

-We may also inform people about our collection of personal information by other means, including through the media, through mail-outs or notices on our website.
+We may also inform people about our collection of Personal Information by other means, including through the media, through mail-outs or notices on our website.

-The Centre for Invasive Species Solutions promotional and educational activities may involve collecting individual research stories and publishing and/or broadcasting them to promote research and collaboration.
+CISS promotional and educational activities may involve collecting individual research stories and publishing and/or broadcasting them to promote research and collaboration.
 We do not publish names or other identifying information (such as photographs) that may enable identification of an individual service client, a research affiliate or employee without first obtaining that person’s written consent.